haskell-org/summer-of-haskell/content/faq.md

 ### Why are you running this program?
 The Haskell ecosystem relies on volunteer work.
-The majority of tools and libraries are open source and we want to be aware and educate developers on the importance of OSS.
+The majority of tools and libraries are open source and we want to be aware and educate developers on the importance of open source software.
 Having active contributors and devoted maintainers is crucial for our ecosystem to function smoothly.

 ---